rrovetto/Orbital-Space-Ontology-Project/CONTRIBUTING.md

 ### You can contribute by supporting the project in the following general ways:

-**1. FINANCIAL SUPPORT** - because it's been unfunded, and because the author is in need of an income and sustainable opportunity.
+**1. FINANCIAL SUPPORT** - because it's been unfunded since 2011, and because the author is in need of an income and sustainable opportunity.
 * *[Donate or sponsor on the Patreon page](www.patreon.com/user?u=6298778)
 * *[Donate or sponor on the GoGetFunding page](https://tinyurl.com/y9qegjsh)